joshwadd/End2end_Driving_Keras/README.md

 #### Front Facing Camera Images

-The car is equipped with three front facing cameras recording images from the left, centre and rig
+The car is equipped with three front facing cameras recording images from the left, centre and right
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzc0NTkxNDEsLTEwNDgwODE0OV19
+eyJoaXN0b3J5IjpbNDAxMDIwNTMsLTEwNDgwODE0OV19
 -->